 Rebooting your iPhone

-Should the above steps not lead to a satisfactory result, you might have to reboot your iPhone by pressing and holding the Home Button and the Sleep / Wake Button until you see the Apple logo.
+Should the above steps not lead to a satisfactory result, you might have to perform an iPhone hard reset by pressing and holding the Home Button and the Sleep / Wake Button until you see the Apple logo.
 This will completely reset the operating system and leave you with a freshly booted iPhone.
 No important data should be lost during this process.
-Read More…

 A good thing to check is your current iOS version and whether there are any important updates available.
 Apps tend to give you a hard time when your iOS version running on the iPhone is not up-to-date.
 Simply open up your “Settings” app and go to “General”, then “Software Update” and check if you are prompted to install a major update.